MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-human-resources.md

 1. From the **More options** (...) menu, select **Pin to a dashboard**.
 Select **New dashboard**, enter a name, and choose **Pin live**.

-The dashboard that you create this way isn't the same as the sample dashboard created by the built-in sample.
-You can still use Q&A and make changes to your dashboard.
+The dashboard and report that you create this way aren't the same as the ones created by the built-in sample.
+You can still [use Q&A in the dashboard](#ask-a-question-in-the-dashboard-qa-box) to explore your data and make changes to your dashboard.

 ## New hires

+If you got the built-in report in the Power BI service or published the *.pbix* file from Power BI Desktop, you can see the report that comes with the sample.
+If you imported from Excel, your automatically generated report won't look as described.

 Let's explore new hires first.